-The delivery of water for the environment to the South Australian border is continuing at around 1 GL/day.
+The delivery of water for the environment to the South Australian border is continuing at approximately 1 GL/day.
 This is primarily direct trade to SA from the Commonwealth Environmental Water Holder.
-The water being delivered will help maintain Lower Lakes levels and provide small volumes of continuous flow to the Coorong.
+The water being delivered is helping to manage Lower Lakes levels and provide small volumes of continuous flow to the Coorong.
 Water for the environment also continues to be delivered as part of SA's Entitlement flow.